ganand40/employee_management_system/README.md

 2.	add_employee(): Adds a new employee to the dictionary.
 3.	view_employees(): Displays all employee details.
 4.	search_employee(): Searches for an employee by ID.

+Step 7 - Update and Delete Employees program
+1. Update employee records by entering the emp_id, keeping the values default (enter to accept the existing values) unless typed to change.
+2. Delete employee records by entering the emp_id